 Contents policies do cover games consoles, although there are a few things to take into account.

-If the value of your high risk items exceeds this percentage, you may not get the full value of your items back when you make a claim.
+If the value of your high risk items exceeds this percentage, you might not get the full value of your items back when you make a claim.

-In addition to this, most standard contents insurance policies will only insure items within the walls of your home.
+Most standard contents insurance policies will only insure items within the walls of your home.
 You may be able to insure portable items like handheld games consoles away from home as an optional extra, but this is likely to cost more.

-However, if you regularly play the latest current generation games and enjoy travelling with handheld consoles, it makes sense to choose a separate gadget insurance policy that covers you in case of loss, damage or theft.
+But if you regularly play the latest current generation games and enjoy travelling with handheld consoles, it makes sense to choose a separate gadget insurance policy that covers you in case of loss, damage or theft.